hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

 4. Write information to files
 	* document names with the original line they were found in are saved to the binary file called 'texts.ser'
-		* it is used for extracting the names of individuals from the same documents (PNANameExtractor.java)
+		* it is used for extracting the names of individuals from the documents (PNANameExtractor.java)
 	* write the document name and the original line to _../Output/textsWithOriginals_
 	* write a list of final normalized document names to _../Output/docsInTextfiles_